 I know what you’re thinking.
-When you read my question, you really want to say, “Our ministry is designed to connect everyone.”
+When you read my question, you really want to say, “This is a business question or a marketing question.”
+Or maybe you’re thinking, “Our ministry is designed to connect everyone.”

 Believe me…I get that.
 I do.
 In fact, one of my proudest ministry moments is the development of our ministry statement: “We want to provide next steps for every Parkview adult and first steps for their friends.”
 Sounds like we hope to connect everyone…doesn’t it?